Taming heavy-tailed features by shrinkage: Introduction

 \section{Introduction}

 Heavy-tailed data abound in modern data analytics.
-For instance, financial log-returns and macroeconomic variables usually exhibit heavy tails (\cite{Con01}).
-In genomic study, microarray data are always wildly fluctuated (\cite{LDG03}, \cite{PHo05}).
+For instance, financial log-returns and macroeconomic variables usually exhibit heavy tails (\citet{Con01}).
+In a genomic study, microarray data are always wildly fluctuated (\citet{LDG03}, \citet{PHo05}).
 In deep learning, features learned by deep neural nets are generated via highly nonlinear transformation of the original data and thus have no guarantee of exponential-tailed distribution.
-These real-world cases contradict the common sub-Gaussian or sub-exponential conditions in statistics literature.
+These real-world cases contradict the common sub-Gaussian or sub-exponential conditions in the statistics literature.
 A series of questions thus arise: with heavy-tailed data, can we still achieve good statistical properties of the previous standard estimators or testing statistics?
-If not, is there a solution to overcome heavy-tailed corruptions and achieve equally well statistical performance as with exponential-tailed data?
+If not, is there a solution to overcome heavy-tailed corruption and achieve equally well statistical performance as with exponential-tailed data?

 To answer these questions, perhaps the easiest statistical problem to start with is the mean estimation problem.
-It turns out surprisingly, as first pointed out by \cite{Cat12}, that the empirical mean is far from optimal when data has only a few finite moments.
-In \cite{Cat12}, the author instead proposed a novel M-estimator for the population mean and revealed its sub-Gaussian concentration behavior around the true mean under merely bounded second moment assumptions.
-The correspondent score function is constructed to grow in a logarithmic fashion when deviation is large, thereby being insensitive to outliers and delivering a robust M-estimator.
-Later on \cite{DLL16}, \cite{HSa16} and \cite{Min16} established a similar sub-Gaussian concentration property for the median-of-means estimator (\cite{NYD82}).
-Particularly, \cite{HSa16} and \cite{Min16} consider the median-of-means approach under general metric spaces.
+It turns out surprisingly, as first pointed out by \citet{Cat12}, that the empirical mean is far from optimal when data have only a few finite moments. \citet{Cat12} proposed a novel M-estimator for the population mean and revealed its sub-Gaussian behavior around the true mean under merely bounded second moment assumptions.
+The correspondent score function is constructed to be logarithmic with respect to the deviation when it is large, thereby being insensitive to outliers and yielding a robust M-estimator.
+Later on \citet{Min15}, \citet{DLL16} and \citet{HSa16} established a similar sub-Gaussian concentration property for the median-of-means estimator (\citet{NYD82}).
+Particularly, \citet{Min15} and \citet{HSa16} consider the median-of-means approach under general metric spaces.

-Beyond the mean estimation problem, robust loss minimization and the median-of-means approach are proved to be successful under a great variety of problem setups with heavy-tailed data , e.g., covariance matrix or general matrix estimation (\cite{Min16, FWZ17}), empirical loss minimization (\cite{BJL15, HSa16}), low-dimensional regression and high-dimensional sparse linear regression (\cite{FLW16, SZF17}), low-rank matrix recovery (\cite{FWZ17}) and so forth.
+Beyond the mean estimation problem, robust risk minimization and the median-of-means approach are proved to be successful under a great variety of problem setups with heavy-tailed data, e.g., covariance matrix or general matrix estimation (\citet{Min18, FWZ17}), empirical risk minimization (\citet{BJL15, HSa16}), low-dimensional regression and high-dimensional sparse linear regression (\citet{FLW16, PSZ19, SZF17, WZZ18}), low-rank matrix recovery (\citet{FWZ17}) and so forth.